Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Because nodes are just subroutines, there is no inherent inputs and outputs - there are however archetypical inputs and outputs in the sense of a typical programming subroutine.
 The provision of node inputs and output pins and node properties panel is entirely for the sake of interface and simplicity of construction of nodes.

+### Node Execution

+All node execution results are immediately cached in-memory, but deleted if computation was fast, or nodes are marked `lazy`.

+### Payloads

+(If needed, payloads can contain Pure scripts, caching executions instead of saving results - although this is not necessary if we have lazy/diligent tag)

 ### Tagging

 Tagging is used to both modify interface display and interactive behaviors.